SleepingColossus/minesweeper/README.md

 Godot version 3.x was chosen over 4.x due to superior support for the web as of the time of development.

+## Play

+You can play the game directly in your web browser on [itch.o](https://sleepingcolossus.itch.io/minesweeper)

 ## Features

 * Three classic modes